 Debra Martel, FNHL Associate Director, and Professor Rob Kozak, Head of the Department of Wood Sciences, partnered on the restoration which took place at the Centre For Advanced Wood Processing.

-Hereditary Haida Chief and renowned artist James Hart oversaw the canoe’s repair and the artwork’s redesign with help from young Haida artists John Brent Bennett, Brandon Brown, Mary Hart and Carl Hart, with woodwork by Lawrence Günther of the UBC Centre for Advanced Wood Processing.
-The renovations were completed over a three-year period from 2012-15.
+Hereditary Haida Chief and renowned artist James Hart oversaw the canoe’s repair and the artwork’s redesign with help from young Haida artists John Brent Bennett, Brandon Brown, Mary Hart, and Carl Hart, with woodwork by Lawrence Günther of the UBC Centre for Advanced Wood Processing.
+The renovations were completed over a 3-year period from 2012-15.

 The illustrations on the canoe depict the story of Wasgo, which goes: